datenstrom/yellow/STYLEGUIDE.md

 You should use the following guidelines for your documentation:

 * Use Markdown for text formatting, no tabs.
-* Titles should contain a version number, e.g. `API for developers`, `Core 0.9.1`.
+* Use appropriate titles, e.g. `How to make a small website`, `Troubleshooting`, `Core 0.9.1`.
 * Descriptions should be one line max, e.g. `Core functionality of your website`.
-* Help files should use a `[toc]` shortcut to make a table of contents.
-* Readme files should start with a section to explain how to install an extension.
+* README files should start with a section explaining how to install an extension.
-* Readme files should use the following order for headings, all are optional:
+* README files should use the following order for headings, all are optional:
   `How to...`
   `Examples`
   `Settings`